What is the Dotcom Bubble?

 3. Avoiding companies with a high beta coefficient

-Most tech stocks during the dotcom bubble posted high beta (greater than 1), meaning their downfall in times of recession would be much more than what the average market fall would be.
+During the dot-com bubble, most tech stocks posted high beta (greater than 1), meaning their downfall in times of recession would be much more than what the average market fall would be.

 A high beta coefficient signals a high-risk stock in times of a market downturn.
 Since the opposite is true when there is a market boom, investors should be wary of a bubble formation.